 8) The phrases “come in peaceably” (11:21) and “enter peaceably” (11:24) are more characteristic of modern means of gaining power – through voting or through media and financial manipulation – which do not require the use of military force.
 In the section dealing with the wars of ancient history (11:2-20), no mention is made of this peculiar “peaceable entry” strategy.
 (Points 6-8 are covered in Posts “Vile Person Arrives” and “Rise to Power”.)

-9) Nor does the expression “fathers… forefathers” (11:24) appear in that part of the message that dealt exclusively with ancient history (11:2-20).
-In the ancient language, it was a way of saying that the activities of this distant-future “king” (the Antichrist) would be totally different to how things were done in ages past – especially in the realms of war technology and religion.
+9) Nor does the expression “fathers… forefathers” (11:24, suggested also in 11:37-38) appear in that part of the message that dealt exclusively with ancient history (11:2-20).
+In the ancient language, it was a way of projecting into the distant future to explain that the activities of this distant-future “king” (the Antichrist) would be strangely different to how things were done in ages past – especially in the realms of war technology and religion.

 10) The use of special, complex, computerized “devices” in warfare (11:24-25, KJV) is a feature peculiar to modern times.
 (Points 9-10 are covered here in this Post).

 11) “For ships from Cyprus shall come against him.”
 This statement in Daniel 11:30 applies nicely to the modern situation.
-Cyprus has by all appearances become a military stronghold for the powers of the West, mainly the U.S. and Britain, who will try to oppose the rise of the Antichrist.
+Britain occupies two huge military bases in Cyprus.
+(See map.)
+As a result Cyprus has become a military stronghold for the powers of the West, mainly the U.S. and Britain.
+The bases were used in the Iraq and Afghan wars and will probably by used again to oppose the rise of the Antichrist.
 He and his forces will be confronted in war by these battleships (and “air ships” too most likely).
 In ancient times Antiochus Epiphanes was confronted by the Roman envoy, whose ships may have passed through Cyprus; however, it was a diplomatic confrontation, not a real war engagement.
 The ultimate fulfillment is yet to come.

 Nevertheless, the passages in verses 27 and 35 about peace treaties and persecution convey the idea that these things have been going on throughout history, which is certainly true.
 (See “History Repeats Itself” Appendix.)
 Yet the passages zero in on that version of those events that will happen in the very End.
 But it is easy to mistake some similar event in the past as the fulfillment of these words.
 There have been intermediate fulfillments, true enough, but there is only one ultimate, final fulfillment.